Widows Creek Fossil Plant

-Widows Creek Fossil Plant (also known as the Widows Creek Power Plant) was a 1.6-gigawatt (1,600 MW) coal power plant, 4.8 mi east of Stevenson, Alabama, USA.
+Widows Creek Fossil Plant (also known as the Widows Creek Power Plant) was a 1.6-gigawatt (1,600 MW) coal power plant, 4.8 mi east of Stevenson, Alabama, United States.
 The plant, operated by the Tennessee Valley Authority, generated about nine billion kilowatt-hours of electricity a year.
-It had one of the tallest chimneys in the world at 305 m, which was built in 1977, and was removed December 3, 2020 in a controlled demolition.
+It had one of the tallest chimneys in the world at 305 m, which was built in 1977 and was removed December 3, 2020, in a controlled demolition.

 Along with the Chimney of the Harllee Branch Power Plant, it is the tallest chimney to be demolished in the United States.

 History

 Initially, six identical 140-MWe units were built between 1952 and 1954.
 Two more units (575 and 550 MWe name-plate capacity) were added in 1961 and 1965.

 The last load of coal was delivered to the plant on September 18, 2015, with only one of its eight generation units working.
 The coal was enough to power Unit 7 until September 23, 2015.